covidtrace/app/README.md

 }
 ```

 In particular you should update `exposurePublishUrl` to point to your server for reporting expsoure keys.
-For local development, you can specify a path in the `/assets` directory to a configuration.
+For local development, you can specify a path in the `/assets` directory to a "remote" configuration.

 ## Troubleshooting